 Please use the following link to learn more about the Privacy Shield program and to view the VeraSci certification: https://www.privacyshield.gov

-VeraSci commits to cooperate with the panel established by the EU data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) and comply with the advice given by the panel with regard to data transferred from the EU or Switzerland, whether of a human resources nature or not.
-To file a complaint, free of charge, regarding potential mishandling of EU or Swiss data by VeraSci for citizens of the countries listed below, you may refer to the following websites to locate the specific emails, websites, mailing addresses, and phone numbers for your corresponding country’s Data Protection Authority or the Swiss FDPIC:
+VeraSci commits to cooperate with the panel established by the EU data protection authorities (DPAs), the UK Administration, the Swiss Federal Data Protection and Information Commissioner (FDPIC), and comply with the advice given by the panel with regard to data transferred from the EU, UK, or Switzerland, whether of a human resources nature or not.
+To file a complaint, free of charge, regarding potential mishandling of EU, UK, or Swiss data by VeraSci for citizens of the countries listed below, you may refer to the following websites to locate the specific emails, websites, mailing addresses, and phone numbers for your corresponding country’s Data Protection Authority or the Swiss FDPIC:

 - Czech Republic

 - Or to contact the European Data Protection Supervisor